flaminka/ceterisParibusD3/README.md

 ## Issues and suggestions

-To report a bug or propose new feature please review these guidelines:
+To report a bug or propose a new feature please review these guidelines:

 * make sure you have the latest version of the package
 * check whether it is not already in [Issues](https://github.com/flaminka/ceterisParibusD3/issues)